Jayyay/Duke-CSA-iOS/README.md

 Duke CSA is the very first app specifically designed and developed for Duke University Chinese Student Association.

-We use Swift as the main language for development, and Parse.com as database.
+We use Swift as the main language for development, and Parse.com as BaaS in the beginning.

+However Parse.com was open-sourced and shutdown a while ago, and we migrated to Back4App.

-Users need to login with their facebook account, and NetIDs are required.
+Users need to login with their Facebook account, and NetIDs are required.

 Through the app, CSA execs post newest events and bulletins, and members will get notifications for every update.